 Please choose your preferred travel type

 France contains a wealth of stunning palaces and gardens and this holiday offers arguably the most famous; the exquisite Palace of Versailles with its sumptuous interior; and Monet's enchanting garden at Giverny.
-Choose from coach or rail travel to enjoy the perfect holiday.

 Must See - Palace of Versailles